Updated Sept 2020

 Of course, we all know that being able to put yourself into someone else’s shoes is a pretty important skill to have in life.
 But, what does that mean in the context of work, or running a team?

 Nowhere is empathy a more effective tool than in customer service.
-Being able to recognize and acknowledge customer issues tells the customer that you care about their problem.
-It also tells them that you really want to help them.
-This can make difficult conversations much easier, even if the problem at hand isn’t necessarily solved in that moment.
+When you practice empathy, instead of just seeing someone as a difficult customer, you might be able to better recognize and acknowledge their challenges and see the problem from their angle.
+This will go a long way in helping you show them that you really want to help them—and can make difficult conversations much easier, even if the problem at hand isn’t necessarily solved in that moment.

-Similar to customer service, empathy creates loyalty.
-If your customers, clients, and coworkers see that you care about their problems, challenges, and goals, they’re more likely to reciprocate—which can make it easier for you to do your job and reach your own professional goals.
+Similar to customer service, empathy creates loyalty—and we’re not just talking about repeat customers.
+If your customers, clients, and coworkers see that you care about their problems, challenges, and goals, they’re more likely to reciprocate—which can make it easier for you to do your job (and reach your own professional goals).

 Good salespeople employ empathy in every professional interaction.
-It helps them identify and acknowledge customer challenges and goals, see things from the customer’s point of view, and provide a way to overcome their unique challenges.
+It helps them identify and acknowledge prospects’ challenges and goals, see things from their point of view, and provide a way to overcome their unique challenges.

 High employee morale has a positive impact on every facet of the way a company works.
 And high morale starts with empathy at the management-employee level.
 Being able to empathize with the challenges that your workers are up against allows you to provide the support they need to be successful.